Tell me about your first book Stephen Potter’s The Complete Upmanship.

 I think it has done that well.
 There is this whole conflict within the ICC with Australia and England banding together and then the other block led by India with Pakistan and Sri Lanka and South Africa and the West Indies.
 I see it as colonial history playing itself out and the Empire is fighting back.
 I don’t think this reverse swing is the right thing to do.
 This international game should be governed in a more impartial way.
 But, if it comes down to a choice between England and India, I would happily vote for India because the game is so big here like football is in England.

-Your last choice is a short story called Shatranj Ke Khilari by Munshi Premchand which later got made into a film.
+Your last choice is a short story called Shatranj Ke Khilari by Munshi Premchand which later got made into a film, The Chess Players.

 Yes.
 Satyajit Ray’s film made the story very accessible worldwide.
 It is about two royal courtiers’ obsession with the game of chess and they are so absorbed in the game they have no time to look at their state affairs or their king being deposed.
 In fact, the game of chess is played out when the British are annexing the empire of Awadh.
 Not even the sight of their king, Wajid Ali Shah, being dragged through the streets by English soldiers could divert the attention of the two players from their game.
 But they end up killing each other when one accuses the other of cheating.